hawkw/portfolio/_posts/2015-12-2-teleritual.md

 <!--excerpt-->

-<p class="lead"> <i>Teleritual</i>, the Type 32 Etheric Resonance Unit, is a technology-assisted ritual object which enables human interaction through atypical channels.</p>
+<i>Teleritual</i>, the Type 32 Etheric Resonance Unit, is a technology-assisted ritual object which enables human interaction through atypical channels.

 <i>Teleritual</i>  can be seen as an interactive artwork, a religious object, or a communication device.